mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ## Fitness
 The advice over at [PCT Southbound](http://pctsouthbound.com) is that fitness preparation should be your number one concern leading up to your hike.
 I mostly agree with this.
 The better shape you are in when starting at Harts Pass, the better experience you will have in the first month of your hike.

 However, training for long distance hiking isn't particularly easy.
 There's no substitute for actual hiking, which takes a lot of time.
 I found myself getting anxious about not having done enough training as my start date approached.
-Making time to train wasn't easy when I had to move out of my apartment, put all my things in storage, hand over work at my job, and prepare my WA resupply!
+Making time to train wasn't easy when I had to move out of my apartment, put all my things in storage, hand over work at my job, and prepare my Washington resupply!
 I always felt behind in my preparation.

 I was sacrificing my mental wellbeing by putting extra pressure on myself.